bangsaenai/koopman-safeguard-python/README.md

 Look at the stability.

 The data speaks for itself.

-If your controller cannot match this data... keep working.
+Take your time.
+No rush.
+But if your controller cannot match this data... get ready to bow down.

+Because if you lose to 'AI Slop'... you have to call it Father.

 The clock is ticking. ⏳

 ### 🐜 Status Update: Ant-Man Cleared Level 2!